HosamDyab/Quiz-App/README.md

 - **Desktop**: Full-featured experience with optimized layouts
 - **Tablet**: Adjusted UI for comfortable touch interaction
 - **Mobile**: Streamlined interface for on-the-go learning

+## 🎮 Quiz Features

+- **20 Internet Technology Questions**: Covering HTTP, DNS, networking, web development and more
+- **Multiple Question Types**: MCQ, True/False, and Text Input questions
+- **15-Minute Timer**: Challenge yourself to complete all questions in time
+- **Score Tracking**: See how well you performed
+- **Detailed Review**: Compare your answers with correct ones, with explanations
+- **Navigation**: Go back to previous questions to change answers
+- **Visual Feedback**: Clear color-coding (green for correct, red for incorrect)

 ## 🎨 UI/UX Highlights